-Testing the all-wheel drive truck
+Testing the all-wheel drive

-- > Assembled truck - > A few books or other "obstacles"
+- > Assembled ATV - > A few books or other "obstacles"

-- Make a test track out of the books or other objects. - Test the truck to see how well it can drive over the obstacles. - Look closely to see what happens to the vertical axle when the wheels turn.
+- Make a test track out of the books or other objects. - Test the ATV to see how well it can drive over the obstacles. - Look closely to see what happens to the vertical axle when the wheels turn.